 Chemical Free Tags

 I live near salt water where fleas are prolific.
 Joy.
-As part of my all-natural flea prevention regimen I have been testing out two different chemical-free collar tags.
+As part of my all-natural flea prevention regimen I’ve been testing out two different chemical-free collar tags.
 So far, I’m amazed at how well they work.

 The first is a ultrasonic tag that lasts a year.
 The cost is approximately $45.

 The second tag is priced at $60 and is much smaller than the ultrasonic tag.
 It works with your pet’s energetic field to deter fleas.
-The only catch is it takes up to two weeks to reach full strength so it’s a good idea to purchase these tags in the winter to prepare for spring.
+The only catch is it takes up to two weeks to reach full strength.
+It’s a good idea to purchase these tags in the winter to prepare for spring.

 Both tags are working well and I’m pleased with the results.
 The great thing is they don’t contain chemicals and I can use them on my cat too.